Blog Product ManagementFeature Voting - The Ultimate Guide for 2025

 3. Align solutions with customer needs

-It's easy to build whatever seems fun, but this often leads to something that users don't actually want.
+It's easy to build whatever seems fun, but this often leads to something users don't want.
+With a feature voting tool, you can ensure that your end users want whatever feature you prioritize.

 On the other hand, you also have to consider your general product vision.
 A big part of product management is saying "no" to customers' requests that don't match your vision.